 I found that this method was messy since it required a strainer, and I didn’t trust my younger daughter to do that step.

+Like I said, this can be made as boxed mac and cheese in Ninja Foodi too.
 All of my girls enjoy cooking “all by myself”.
 If I could perfect the amount of water needed, so nothing needed to be drained, then they could make it without my assistance.

 Of course my girls are older, 18-11 years old, so if yours are younger parental supervision would still be required.
 You’ll get there someday though. 😉